Explore

 People who added this item 120 Average listal rating (76 ratings) 6.2 IMDB Rating 6.1

-The Earth's populace must come to grips with its tendency of abundantly accumulating and disposing it's garbage as The King of All Monsters takes on a giant shambling mountain of red-eyed sludge that terrorizes the island of Japan by transforming itself into a flying smog-billowing force of pollution incarnate.
+The Earth's populace must come to grips with its tendency of abundantly accumulating and disposing its vast amounts of tonnage of garbage out into the sea.
+Which eventually will result in The King of All Monsters having to take on a giant shambling mountain of red-eyed sludge that terrorizes the island of Japan by transforming itself into a flying smog-billowing force of pollution incarnate.

 Kinda makes you want to start recycling, huh?

-The first half of the 70's decade was one of the most popular times for fast car flicks of the more rebellious mold.
-In 1971, movie theaters showcased quite a tankful of 'em, with three from this particular year making it onto this list.
-The first of these is a critically approved cult classic by the name of Two-Lane Blacktop.
+The first half of the 70's decade was one of the most popular times for fast car flicks that were of the more rebellious mold.
+Movies like Eat My Dust, Dirty Mary Crazy Larry, Grand Theft Auto, and Death Race 2000 were racing all over cinemas, particularly when it came to drive-in theaters.
+In 1971, regular indoor movie theaters showcased quite a tankful of 'em, with three from this particular year making it onto this list.
+The first of these is a critically approved cult classic that goes by the name of Two-Lane Blacktop.

-In the music world, he may be the Handy Man whose seen Fire and Rain, but in early 70's cinema, James Taylor tries to go against his mellow music style as "The Driver", a rough and tumble drag racer who makes his way in the world by burning rubber.
-With his partner "The Mechanic", the two criss cross along the nationally long two lane blacktop of Route 66, picking up hitch-hikers, adventures, and the occasional trouble-bound Girl.
+In the driver's seat of Two-Lane is a guy who in the music world, he may be the Handy Man whose has seen Fire and Rain, but here, James Taylor tries to go against his mellow music style as a rough and tumble drag racer who simply goes by the moniker of "The Driver"and who makes his way in the world by burning rubber and racing drags across the vast landscapes of the open country.
+With his partner "The Mechanic", the two crisscross along the nationally long two-lane blacktop of Route 66, picking up hitchhikers, adventures, and the occasional trouble-bound Girl.

-I remember being a very little kid when I first watched this made-for-TV movie about two football players who become BFFs at a time when the idea of buddies of a different racial background was finally taking ahold of the sensibilities of the 70's generation.
-And I also remember bawling my eyes out, even moreso than when I first saw the "Baby Mine" scene in Dumbo.
+I remember being a very little kid when I first watched this made-for-TV movie about two football players who become BFFs at a time when the idea of buddies of a different racial background was finally taking ahold of the sensibilities of that part of the 60's generation and that spent the decade of flower power fearing such things as racial integration, free love, and white rabbits.
+And I also remember bawling my eyes out as I watched it, even moreso than when I first saw the "Baby Mine" scene in Dumbo. (although now that I think about it, the fact that I was watching this along with two of my older tweeter cousins who were female, and who also had their waterworks flowing at the highest level, probably didn’t help).

-A bored and disgruntled small town school teacher decides to spend his Yuletide holiday in the big city of Sidney.
+The premise here revolves around a bored and disgruntled small-town schoolteacher who decides to spend his Yuletide holiday in the big city of Sidney.
 Midway through the journey however, he finds himself stuck in another small town the locals call "The Yabba".
-Though it might as well be named "Hades" considering that he soon finds himself slowly descending into his own personal drink-binging, kangaroo-killing, bar-brawling hell.
-A tale from down under that goes even further down under.
+Although for him, it might as well be named "Hades" considering that he soon finds himself slowly descending into his own personal drink-binging, kangaroo-killing, bar-brawling hell.
+All coalescing into a trip down under that goes even further down under.

 An outsider police detective comes to town investigating a case, meets a prostitute who can probably help him, and naturally, the two fall in love.